ThanhNguyen24590/Process/Process/Prompt_Schedule.md

   + Day Of Week: Saturday
   + Duration: 0930 - 1200
 ### Data Sources:
-Fetch the content from the following links using the web tool and use it as the basis for designing the schedule:
+Always fetch source files via `open_url()` (not search) when referencing Data Sources, and use it as the basis for designing the schedule:
 + Coach's Role: https://raw.githubusercontent.com/ThanhNguyen24590/Process/main/Process/Profile001CoachLife.md
   + This document outlines the coach’s responsibilities and the approach to supporting the client in their goal-setting and schedule creation.
 + Client’s profile: https://raw.githubusercontent.com/ThanhNguyen24590/Process/main/Process/Profile000Client.md